pravda-lang/pravda/README.md

 This project is still developing in the middle.
 We look forward to seeing your contribute!

+Usage is you can see in the [Document](https://github.com/KajizukaTaichi/pravda/wiki/Document)

 ## Screen-shots

 <img width="731" alt="image" src="https://github.com/user-attachments/assets/d06baf7b-5bc6-4392-a768-af47a46e9ef2">